depixusgenome/trackanalysis/doc/qc.rst

 The first three plots show temperatures as a function of cycles.
-Should temperatures change during an experiment, both the bead extension and in fact all:math:`z` values as well a hybridization rates and durations will be affected.
+Should temperatures change during an experiment, both the bead extension and in fact all |z| values as well a hybridization rates and durations will be affected.
 The temperatures are:

 #.
 Sample temperature on the topmost plot.
 The sensor is placed right on top of
    the flowcell.
-On ``picotwist`` instrument in particular, it can be seen to fluctuate periodically as function of the magnet position.
+On |PICO| instruments in particular, it can be seen to fluctuate periodically as function of the magnet position.
 This temperature in particular should remain as stable as possible.